-As a UK citizen, you may wonder whether it's worth taking out travel insurance for somewhere like Italy, a country within Europe and only a couple hours away by plane.
+As a UK citizen you may wonder whether it's worth taking out travel insurance for somewhere like Italy, a country within Europe and only a couple hours away by plane.
 Yet, there are a host of reasons why taking out reliable travel insurance to Italy should be on your 'to-do-list' before leaving the borders of the UK.

-Medical emergency cover in Italy
+Medical cover in Italy

 For many travelling in the EU, getting travel insurance might seem like a waste of time when there is the Ehic card.
 However, what many don't realise is that the benefits and value of the Ehic card differs from country to country.
-In Italy, an Ehic card will not cover you for medical repatriation, any on-going medical care you might need while away, and medical treatment classed as 'non-urgent'.
+In Italy, an Ehic card will not cover you for medical repatriation, on-going medical care you might need while away, and medical treatment classed as 'non-urgent'.
 So, you could end up with a hefty medical bill if all you have is the Ehic card and not a proper travel insurance for Italy.

 Extreme sports in Italy

 Perhaps you're going canyoning in Umbria or rafting in Valtellina?
 Then it would certainly be unwise to travel to Italy without insurance for these activities.
-While you might think that the Ehic card will cover you for medical emergencies, but this might not be the case if you end up having an accident somewhere in the Dolomites and need to be rescued by helicopter.
+While you might think that the Ehic card will cover you for medical emergencies, this might not be the case if you end up having an accident somewhere in the Dolomites and need to be rescued by helicopter.
 In which case, you could end up with medical fees of up a couple million, and no one to help out.
 Thankfully, it's easy to get properly covered for any extreme sports you have planned in Italy, for a reasonable price.
 Find out more about how you can get extreme sports cover, on our extreme sports travel insurance page.

 Unfortunately, even with modern luggage tracking technology, it's still entirely possible for luggage to get lost or delayed in transit.
 If this happens, what can you do?
 Well, for those savvy travellers who knew to book travel insurance in advance, help is but a phone call away.
-A decent travel insurance policy with lost and delayed baggage cover will offer you monetary renumeration for the lost contents of your luggage, or for the duration spent without your stuff, so you won't be left out of pocket should your baggage be lost somehow.
+A decent travel insurance policy with lost and delayed baggage cover will offer you monetary remuneration for the lost contents of your luggage, or for the duration spent without your stuff, so you won't be left out of pocket should your baggage be lost somehow.
 To find out more information on what you can expect from our policies in this regard, check out our lost luggage travel insurance page.